scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 Global symbol format accommodates scoping rules of the underlying language, and is therefore language-dependent.
-For example, the `Int` class in the Scala standard library must be modelled as `_root_.scala.Int#`.
-The `_root_` prefix stands for the root package defined in the Scala Language Specification [\[17\]][17], and the pound sign (`#`) at the end of the symbol means that the symbol corresponds to a class as opposed to objects that end with a dot (`.`).
+For example, the `Int` class in the Scala standard library is modelled as `_root_.scala.Int#`, where the `_root_` prefix stands for the root package defined in the Scala Language Specification [\[17\]][17], and the pound sign (`#`) at the end of the symbol means that the symbol corresponds to a class as opposed to an object that would end with a dot (`.`).
 See [Languages](#languages) for more information.

-Global symbols must be unique across the universe of documents that a tool is working with at any given time.
-For example, if in such a universe, there exist multiple definitions of `Int` - e.g. coming from multiple different versions of Scala - then all references to those definitions will have `SymbolOccurrence.symbol` equal to the same `_root_.scala.Int#` symbol, and SemanticDB will not be able to provide information to disambiguate these references.
+Global symbols must be unique across the universe of documents that a SemanticDB-based is working with at any given time.
+For example, if in such a universe, there exist multiple definitions of `Int` - e.g. coming from multiple different versions of Scala - then all references to those definitions will have `SymbolOccurrence.symbol` equal to the same `_root_.scala.Int#` symbol, and SemanticDB will not be able to provide information to distinguish these references from each other.

 In the future, we may extend SemanticDB to allow for multiple definitions that under current rules would correspond to the same global symbol.